ZhijieZheng-UM/ZhijieZheng-UM.github.io/car.md

      * Applied attention to detail in the cleaning of both interior and exterior surfaces.
      * Developed effective cleaning routines to ensure consistent results.

+**2023 - Present**
+:    **Prep Cook**<br />
+     *Aisan Hot Pot*

+     * Prepare and cook ingredients according to recipes and quality standards.
+     * Organize and maintain a clean and efficient workspace to ensure food safety and hygiene.
+     * Collaborate with kitchen staff to streamline food preparation processes and ensure timely service.
+     * Demonstrate attention to detail in food presentation and garnishing.
+     * Manage inventory and stock rotation to minimize waste and maintain freshness.

 **Mar 2022 - Present**
 :    **Courier**<br />
      *SkipTheDishes*